 These are the tools I am going to use to install the Tomalco Track flextrack (Tomalco commissions these from Micro Engineering as a custom order, since Micro Engineering doesn't carry S-scale track).
 I will be using code 100 rail.
 The track is attached with Loctite PL3 adhesive.
-I am using the cheap chisel as a means for spreading the glue, the straight-edge to make sure the rail is as straight as possible, and the metal weights (hidden behind the straight-edge) as weights to hold down the track while the glue sets.
+I am using the cheap chisel as a means for spreading the glue.
+The straight-edge is to make sure that the rail is as straight as possible.
+The metal weights (hidden behind the straight-edge) are used as weights to hold down the track while the glue sets.

 (external link: Tomalco Track)

 The official first piece of track was installed on April 18, 2021.
-I lined up one end of the flextrack with the (what will be the) right-hand edge of the module, and let it overhang on the left edge, since my module is 2 feet wide and the flextrack comes in 3-foot sections.
+I lined up one end of the flextrack with (what will be) the right-hand edge of the module, and let it overhang on the left edge, since my module is 2 feet wide and the flextrack comes in 3-foot sections.